SDCOE does not recommend or encourage teachers to concurrently enroll in Induction and a Masters program.

 SDCOE Teacher Induction is a State-led program in conjunction with the California Department of Education (CDE) and the Commission on Teacher Credentialing (CTC).
 California Teacher Induction programs are locally designed and implemented.
 The San Diego County Office of Education offers a two-year commission approved program to teachers seeking to clear their preliminary credential.

-Through Action Research Cycles, you will demonstrate your growth, ability to reflect, and successful execution of these standards.
+Through Action Research Cycles, you will demonstrate your growth, ability to reflect, and successful execution of the California Standards for the Teaching Profession.
 Upon successful completion and demonstration, you will be recommended for a clear credential.

-Throughout your two years of participation, you will work with your Support Provider who will assist you in collecting evidence of your teaching practice.Your assignments must be submitted in Powerschool Learning by the due dates posted.
-In addition to the work with your Support Provider, there are mandatory meetings scheduled throughout the year.
+Throughout your two years of participation, you will work with your Mentor who will assist you in collecting evidence of your teaching practice through weekly communication and cycles of inquiry.
+A template for evidence colllection, reflection guides and timeline for submissions will be provided.
+You can plan on spending between 1 -2 hours a week communicating with your mentor on Induction requirements, which can include anything bubbling up in your teaching setting.
+In addition, there are mandatory online and face-to-face meetings scheduled throughout the year.
 These dates will be provided to you in advance so that you can make arrangements to ensure attendance.
 Please note missed meetings, non-submissions and late submissions will delay, and perhaps even prevent, the credential clearing process.
 Since teaching in the classroom requires a clear credential, meeting dates and due dates are crucial and should be calendared.

 Assignments and Grades

-You will be involved in the review of action research assignments, as you share insights and evidence throughout the process with Support Providers and other Participating Teachers.
+You will be involved in the review of action research assignments, as you share insights and evidence throughout the process with Mentors and other Teacher Candidates.
 Verification Meetings are scheduled a minimum 3 times throughout the year.
 In addition to these Verifications, there is evidence that will be reviewed and graded by your District Lead.
-It is your responsibility to check your grades and any feedback in Powerschool Learning.
+It is your responsibility to check your grades and any feedback in SDCOE's LMS.
 All assignments must pass within the given due dates to successfully complete the program.
 Incomplete assignments will result in being dropped from the program.

 In order to seek resolution for a grade appeal the following procedures will be followed: